1. Home

 The Hyundai Tucson combines masses of street cred with family-friendly practicality, and the result is a cool and sophisticated SUV.
 Hybrid power means it'll be cheap to run, and there are a wide range of engines to pick from, all of which come with an automatic.

-We’d recommend going for the full hybrid or plug-in hybrid model because pulling away in electric-only mode is smoother than it is in the self-charging hybrid engines.
+We’d recommend going for the full hybrid or plug-in hybrid model because pulling away in electric-only mode is smoother than it is with the self-charging hybrid model.

 6. Toyota Yaris Cross